Right Arrow

 Start by identifying your biggest risks, then select a solution that fits your workflows and camera infrastructure.
 Involve your safety team and tradespeople in rollout, and use video data to drive positive coaching and process improvements.

-Are there compliance issues with using AI video in construction?
+Are there compliance issues with using video AI in construction?

 How can technology help with incident investigations?